You can use Fiddler Everywhere to capture and inspect traffic that comes from iOS devices and simulators. This article describes the required steps.

 - Type the Fiddler Everywhere listening port (8866 by default) in the Port field and finally tap on Save.

-With the current setup, you should be able to capture non-secure HTTP traffic.
+With the current setup, you will be able to capture non-secure HTTP traffic.
 However, if you try to open any HTTPS website, you'll get the This site's security certificate is not trusted! error.
-To fix this, you should trust the Fiddler root certificate.
+To fix this, you will have to trust the Fiddler root certificate.

 - Open a browser on the iOS device and type the Fiddler echo service address: http://ipv4.fiddler:8866

-- Click on the Fiddler root certificate link to download it.
+- Click the Fiddler root certificate link to download it.

-- On your iOS device, open General and install the certificate via the Profile Downloaded.
+- On your iOS device, open General and install the certificate through the Profile Downloaded.
 Note that this option will appear only after the certificate is downloaded.

 - (iOS 10.3+) Go to General > About > Certificate Trust Settings and enable full trust for the DO_NOT_TRUST_FiddlerRoot certificate.
 Note that you will see the DO_NOT_TRUST_FiddlerRoot certificate only after completing the previous step.